keuller/knockout-rest/README.md

   4. PUT  /api/cities/:id : update an instance of city, that will be passed in body request as JSON;
   5. DELETE /api/cities/:id : will delete an instance of city with `:id` specified;

 If you take a look these are endpoints to CRUD operations, but you can use knockout-rest as you wish.
 Now let's define each operation in our view model object.
+These endpoint are convention assumed by `knockout-rest` API.

-##Default operations avaiable
+##Default operations availble

-TO-DO

-##Defining server side REST endpoints

-TO-DO
+  1. Querying a collection of cities
+  2. Getting a single instance of city, by ID
+  3. Saving data to the server
+  4. Updating an instance
+  5. Deleting an instance

 License
 ---